openstack-archive/tripleo-docs/deploy-guide/source/deployment/install_undercloud.rst

        actually deployed is completely changed and what is more, for the first time aligns with the overcloud deployment.
 See the command ``openstack tripleo deploy --standalone`` help for details.
-       That interface extention for standalone clouds is experimental for Rocky.
+       That interface extension for standalone clouds is experimental for Rocky.
        It is normally should not be used directly for undercloud installations.

 #.
 Run the command to install the undercloud: